-The Clinical Center for Sleep and Breathing Disorders (CCSBD) at William P. Clements Jr. University Hospital, VA North Texas Health Care System (VANTHCS), and the Children's Health Sleep Disorders Center (SDC) in Dallas offer a 1-year, comprehensive ACGME-accredited fellowship in sleep medicine.
+The Clinical Center for Sleep and Breathing Disorders (CCSBD) at William P. Clements Jr. University Hospital, VA North Texas Health Care System (VANTHCS), Parkland Health and Hospital System (PHHS) and the Children's Health Sleep Disorders Center (SDC) in Dallas offer a 1-year, comprehensive ACGME-accredited fellowship in sleep medicine.

-The fellow will be actively involved in the diagnosis and management of outpatient adults and children as well as the inpatient care of adults at University Hospitals.
+The fellow will be actively involved in the diagnosis and management of outpatient adults and children as well as the inpatient care of adults at University Hospitals and Children's Health.
 The fellow will see a wide spectrum of sleep disorders including:

 - Sleep-related breathing disorders

 - Hypersomnia and narcolepsy

 The CCSBD also has a large population of patients with neuromuscular disease requiring respiratory support of various kinds.